 In Isla Verde, distance signs are posted in kilometers, but speed limits are posted in miles per hour.
 Another difference is that gasoline is sold by the liter instead of by the gallon, and is slightly cheaper.
 Also take note that police cars are required to have their lights flashing whenever they are in motion, so if an officer pulls up behind you this doesn't automatically mean you are in trouble.

-Even though you should have no difficulties locating places to refuel, it is still a good idea to take a look at the listing right below to get an orientation of where some of them are located.
+Even though you should have no problems finding gas stations, you should still take a look at the table just below for an idea where some of them can be found.

 |--||PR-40 - Catano|